ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 }
 ```

-Secondly, we can now send our own payloads to this REST endpoint:
+When you execute this mutation, you will launch a Job that runs your flow.
+You can then POST data to your engine's webhook, which will be the HHTP Endpoint shown in the Deploy and Run dialog (see graphic further above).
+The webhook will look something like `https://automate-controller-v3f.aws-prod-rt.veritone.com/edge/v1/proc/endpoint/6d87fe1f-7c3c-4cd8-b680-2ac5e15ce571`.

-?> You can make REST requests with the cURL program in your computer's Terminal, or you can use a GUI app like Postman or Insomnia
+> You can POST data with the cURL program in your computer's Terminal, or you can use a GUI app like Postman or Insomnia.

 ```cURL
 Method: POST